fieldryand/goflow/Readme.md

 todo

-## API
+## API and integration

 You can use the API to integrate Goflow with other applications.
-Goflow comes with an OpenAPI spec, so after cloning the repository, the documentation is available with Swagger UI.
-For example, you can run:
+Here is an overview of available endpoints:
+- `GET /api/health`: Check health of the service
+- `GET /api/jobs`: List registered jobs
+- `GET /api/jobs/{jobname}`: Get the details for a given job
+- `GET /api/jobruns`: Query and list jobruns
+- `POST /api/jobs/{jobname}/submit`: Submit a job for execution
+- `POST /api/jobs/{jobname}/toggle`: Toggle a job schedule on or off
+- `/stream`: This endpoint returns Server-Sent Events with a `data` payload matching the one returned by `/api/jobruns`.
+The dashboard that ships with Goflow uses this endpoint.

+Check out the OpenAPI spec for more details.
+Easiest way is to clone the repo, then within the repo use Swagger as in the following:

 ```shell
 docker run -p 8080:8080 -e SWAGGER_JSON=/app/swagger.json -v $(pwd):/app swaggerapi/swagger-ui